Luis Jara Heyn

-Luis Ramón Jara Heyn (born 29 December 1964 in Asunción, Paraguay) is a former football midfielder and futsal player.
+Luis Ramón Jara Heyn (born 29 December 1964 in Asunción, Paraguay) is a former footballer and futsal player who was a midfielder.

 Heyn played association football for most his career in Olimpia Asunción alongside his brother Adolfo for eight years.
 Heyn also played a few games for the Paraguay national football team during his career, including the U-20 FIFA World Cup of 1985.
 As a futsal player, he represented the Paraguay national futsal team in the 1989 FIFA Futsal World Cup.